volt-protocol/whitepaper/volt.md

 * 10% was allocated for a seed round raising $2m to support VOLT development, on a three year linear vest with one year cliff.
 * 20% for VOLT contributors, on a four year linear vest with one year cliff
 * 42% for DAO partners
-    *  30% given to the TRIBE DAO which has incubated and is jointly building VOLT
+    *  30% given to the TRIBE DAO which has incubated and is jointly building VOLT.
+This will be offered as 6% given directly to the Tribe DAO in exchange for incubating VOLT, and an offer of 24% of the supply for a swap with TRIBE at seed round valuation
     *  6% given to OlympusDAO in exchange for participation in the Olympus incubator and onboarding VOLT as a treasury asset
     *  6% offered to Frax protocol as a token swap in recognition of our joint efforts coordinating on a CPI index
 * 18% reserved in protocol treasury for token incentives or bonds
     *  0.5% used for VOLT liquidity incentives over the first month after LBP, reassess based on results of this program
 * 10% issued in LBP to efficiently bootstrap VCON market

+Those VCON tokens offered for DAO swaps (not including the 6% each in direct grants to Olympus and TRIBE) will be mutually subject to on chain vesting with clawback.

 ## Direct Decentralization Through DAO Partners